Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 }
 ```

+Let's digest what's going on here.

 First, we have to specify the parameters of our function.
 Using the `Expression.Parameter(...)` method we can construct an expression that identifies a specific parameter.
 This expression can be used to both resolve its value, as well as to set it.

-Then we construct the body of our function.
+Then we construct the body of the function.
 Since this is a simple addition, we're using `Expression.Add(...)` which constructs an expression that represents the plus operator.
 As a binary operator it requires two operands, for which we specify our parameter expressions.

 Finally, in order to create an entry point for our expression tree, we need to construct a function definition.
 To do that, we can use `Expression.Lambda<T>(...)` to build a lambda expression that represents an anonymous function with the body and parameters we defined earlier.